(Posted 2021 February)

 The truth is personal safety and economic security are inextricably linked for victims of domestic violence.
 Research from the Centers for Financial Security shows financial abuse is present in 99 percent of domestic violence cases.

-One way abusers exert power and control is by denying their partners access to finances, jeopardizing their credit and limiting access to employment or education.
-For those seeking to leave an abusive relationship, fleeing can cause a huge strain on finances and have a lasting impact on financial security.
+One way people who cause harm exert power and control is by denying their partners access to finances, jeopardizing their credit and limiting access to employment or education.
+For those seeking to leave an unhealthy relationship, fleeing can cause a huge strain on finances and have a lasting impact on financial security.

 Forms of financial abuse can be subtle or overt but generally include tactics to limit the partner’s access to assets, conceal financial information or ruin a survivor’s financial profile.
-Even after a victim has left an abuser, the impact of ruined credit scores, spotty employment histories and legal issues caused by the violence may make it difficult to pursue long-term economic security.
+Even after a victim has left a violent partner, the impact of ruined credit scores, spotty employment histories and legal issues caused by the violence may make it difficult to pursue long-term economic security.

-For many victims, concerns over their ability to provide financially for themselves and their children are a main reason for staying in or returning to an abusive relationship.
-In fact, 7 out of 8 domestic violence survivors return to an abusive partner because of financial abuse.
+For many victims, concerns over their ability to provide financially for themselves and their children are a main reason for staying in or returning to a toxic relationship.
+In fact, 7 out of 8 domestic violence survivors return to someone who has harmed them because of financial abuse.

-Whether an abuser uses one tactic or multiple ones, here are 10 signs someone is being abused financially:
+Whether someone who causes harm uses one tactic or multiple ones, here are 10 signs someone is being abused financially:

 - Trying to control use of or access to money a partner has earned.